 We acted as reviewers on several occasions for doping-related articles submitted to peer-reviewed scientific journals: twice for the British Journal of Sports Medicine, twice for Drug Testing and Analysis, twice for Substance Abuse Treatment Prevention and Policy, twice for the Journal of Sports Sciences and once for the Journal of Sports Medicine & Doping Studies.

 We also supervised and made assessments of several students who looked in depth at doping topics as part of their studies.
 The emphasis was on health-related and forensic training.

-In 2014, 183 product-batch combinations in total were added to the website.
+A total of 198 certificates were issued in 2015 (350 product-batch combinations).
 This is the highest number ever, a sign that the Dutch Dietary Supplements system (NZVT) is still catering to a significant need of athletes and their support staff.
-At the same time, five batches were rejected this year because prohibited substances were found, a very strong signal that the NZVT is still needed.
-The system was established in 2003 and, as evidenced by the numbers of positive doping controls that can still be blamed on ‘contaminated’ dietary supplements, a testing system of this kind continues to be necessary.
-In total, on 31 December 2014, there were 521 product-batch combinations on the NZVT website (antidoping.nl/nzvt), representing 217 products, 32 producers and 17 substantive categories.
-The website itself was extended in 2014 to include more information about the products that are always included in the system (in other words, in all batches).
+At the same time, two batches were rejected this year because prohibited substances were found, a strong signal that the NZVT is still needed.
+The system was established in 2003 and, as evidenced by the numbers of positive doping controls that can still be blamed on 'contaminated' dietary supplements, a testing system of this kind continues to be necessary.
+In total, on 31 December 2015, there were 645 product-batch combinations on the NZVT website (antidoping.nl/nzvt) representing 230 products, 37 brands and 17 substantive categories.

 The Doping Authority also acts as an adviser to a comparable initiative from the British company HFL (see www.informed-sport.com).
 Both systems have acknowledged one another as 'athlete-friendly' testing systems that give the maximum possible assurance that nutritional supplements are doping-free.